 All locations within the City of Santa Barbara are included in the Ordinance.
 However, certain sections of the City (Central Business District, Funk Zone and Coast Village Road) are allowed to have extended operating hours of the outdoor dining uses until 12:30 a.m. as outlined in the Rules and Regulations which can be located here.

 View area maps at these links:

-This webpage provides design guidelines and directions on establishing a temporary outdoor dining area in the various locations that are adjacent to foodservice businesses such as sidewalks, on-street parking spaces, on the portion of closed State Street and other approved street closures as well as on private property.
+This webpage provides design guidelines and directions on establishing a temporary outdoor dining and other business areas in the various locations that are adjacent to foodservice businesses such as sidewalks, on-street parking spaces, on the portion of closed State Street and other approved street closures as well as on private property.

-Before foodservice businesses can reopen in Santa Barbara County, they are required to review state and local guidance, complete a COVID-19 Prevention Plan*, and self-certify that they can open safely; all of which can be found at recoverysbc.org/reopen-your-business/.
+Before any business can reopen in Santa Barbara County, they are required to review state and local guidance, complete a COVID-19 Prevention Plan, and self-certify that they can open safely; all of which can be found at recoverysbc.org/reopen-your-business/.

 Upon completion of the self-certification, businesses receive a certificate to print and display attesting to a safe and clean environment for workers and customers.
-The County will be requiring ALL businesses, whether you've been open or are just now allowed to open, to complete the self-certification program:
+The County requires that ALL businesses, whether you've been open or are just now allowed to open, to complete the self-certification program: